luigi311/mellow/QA.md

 Playback:

-- [ ] Pause/play/skip work as expected
+- [x] Pause/play/skip work as expected
-  - FIX: Gapless: Skipping with next song loaded crashes the player
 - [x] Shuffle/repeat/sequential modes work as expected
 - [ ] Seeking works as expected
   - [x] Seeking to any point in the song (click or drag)